-- New cough, chest pain, trouble breathing, shortness of breath or coughing up blood - Peeing more than normal and feeling very thirsty - Signs of an allergy such as severe rash, swollen lips, face or tongue, chest and throat tightness, during or shortly after the drug is given - Rare immune problems after an organ or stem cell transplant (if this applies to you).
+- · New cough, chest pain, trouble breathing, shortness of breath or coughing up blood - Peeing more than normal and feeling very thirsty - Signs of an allergy such as severe rash, swollen lips, face or tongue, chest and throat tightness, during or shortly after the drug is given - Bleeding from your gums, unusual nosebleeds, bruising easily or more than normal, or blood in urine or stools.
+If you have bleeding that doesn't stop, you must get emergency help. - Rare immune problems after an organ or stem cell transplant (if this applies to you).
 Your health care team may discuss these with you.